rorymckinley/make-rails/README.md

 * [slack-victorbot](https://github.com/uShip/victorbot): A Slack bot to talk to the Victorops service.

 ### Alexa Bot (Alexa Skill)
+An Alexa Skill is essentially an app that runs on an Amazon Echo.

 You can ask Alexa to:
 1. Get a list of all phone brands